-- Are interested in pursuing a career in a timber trade or profession. - Wish to develop practical skills for daily life. - Would like to learn the craft of woodworking for personal interest.
+- are interested in pursuing a career in a timber trade or profession. - wish to develop practical skills for daily life. - would like to learn the craft of woodworking for personal interest.

-Students are required to meet all safety expectations if they are to participate in practical project work.
+Students are required to meet all safety expectations during practical work.